Faiaz98/SASS-Simplified/README.md

 - Nesting: Nest CSS selectors in a way that follows the same visual hierarchy of your HTML.
 - Partials and Import: Split your CSS into smaller, reusable pieces.
 - Mixins: Create reusable chunks of code.
-- Inhertiance: Share a set of CSS properties from one selector to another.
+- Inheritance: Share a set of CSS properties from one selector to another.
 - Operators: Perform calculations to set CSS property values.